LeBron James is not only today’s most popular NBA player but arguably the best in recent basketball history.

 - 2008 and 2012 Summer Olympics gold medal winner in men’s basketball

 Let’s check out LeBron James’ best rookie cards for investment purposes.

-2003 Upper Deck Exquisite Collection LeBron James #LL-LJ
+2003 Upper Deck Exquisite Collection LeBron James #LL-LJ (buy on eBay)

 This is the penultimate LeBron James rookie card on the market.
 Just how exquisite is this LBJ rookie card?
 You must shell out a hefty sum bordering on the six-digit range.